-UC, CSU, Associate Degree Applicable Prerequisite: Eligiblity for ENGL 101
+UC, CSU, Associate Degree Applicable Prerequisite: Eligiblity for ENGL 101 Lecture: Minimum 48 hours per semester

 Study of the techniques of creative writing, with an emphasis on the improvement of the student's ability to write effectively within the framework of a literary genre - fiction, drama, or poetry.
 Students may concentrate on special interests.

-(CAN ENGL 6)
+(CANENGL6)